wentasah/novaboot/README.md

 environment variable.
 The configuration file has perl syntax and should set values of certain Perl variables.
 The current configuration can be dumped with the __\--dump-config__ switch.
-Some configuration variables can be overriden by environment variables (see below) or by command line switches.
+Some configuration variables can be overridden by environment variables (see below) or by command line switches.

 Supported configuration variables include: